fluxcd/community/GOVERNANCE.md

 Org team membership changes have additional considerations:

+- There should be an odd number of Org team member seats, between 3 and 7.
+An odd number is to avoid a 50/50 decision split.
+A minimum of 3 is to prevent a single decision point.
+The current maximum is a guess to keep decision making efficient, and is subject to change.
-- Members of any other team are eligible to be nominated as an Org team member.
+- Members of any other team are eligible to be nominated to fill an open Org team member seat.
-- Org maintainers MUST remain current members of at least one other non-archived team.
+- Org members MUST also remain current members of at least one other non-archived team.
 If that status changes, they will also loose Org team membership.
-- If an Org maintainer voluntarily steps down, in addition to the process above, within 7 calendar days the Flux dev list MUST be notified <https://lists.cncf.io/g/cncf-flux-community>.
+- If an Org member voluntarily steps down, in addition to the process above, within 7 calendar days the Flux dev list MUST be notified <https://lists.cncf.io/g/cncf-flux-dev>.
-This gives contributors reasonable time to be made aware of the change.
+This gives contributors reasonable time to be made aware of the opening.
-- When there is an opening for a new Org maintainer, any contributor to a repository in the `fluxcd` GitHub org may nominate a suitable existing member of another team as a replacement.
+- When there is an open Org team member seat, any contributor to a repository in the `fluxcd` GitHub org may nominate a suitable existing member of another team as a replacement.
   - The nomination period will be three weeks starting the day after an Org team member opening becomes available.
   - The nomination must be made as a reply to the notification topic in the Flux dev list.